Commodore 128: C64

 A handful of C64 programs write to $D030 (53296), often as part of a loop initializing the VIC-II chip registers.
 This memory-mapped register, unused in the C64, determines the system clock rate.
 Since this register is fully functional in C64 mode, an inadvertent write can scramble the 40-column display by switching the CPU over to 2–MHz, at which clock rate the VIC-II video processor cannot produce a coherent display.
 Fortunately, few programs suffer from this flaw.
 In July 1986, COMPUTE!'s Gazette published a type-in program that exploited this difference by using a raster interrupt to enable fast mode when the bottom of the visible screen was reached, and then disable it when screen rendering began again at the top.
 By using the higher clock rate during the vertical blank period, standard video display is maintained while increasing overall execution speed by about 20 percent.

+A few C64 programs would lack sound effects and music because on a C64 the SID chip $D4xx memory page was also mirrored on $D5xx, $D6xx and $D7xx pages, while on a C128 it was only accessible through $D4xx page.
+This is not a common issue, since the C64 reference guide only describes registers in $D4xx in details while describing $D5xx-$D8xx just as "SID IMAGES", making most programs accessing them through $D4xx page and hence have the sound getting played as intended on a C128.

 An easy way to differentiate between a hardware C64 and a C128 operating in C64 mode, typically used from within a running program, is to write a value different from $FF (255) to memory address $D02F (53295), a register which is used to decode the extra keys of the C128 (the numerical keypad and some other keys).
 On the C64 this memory location will always contain the value $FF no matter what is written to it, but on a C128 in C64 mode the value of the location—a memory-mapped register—can be changed.
 Thus, checking the location's value after writing to it will reveal the actual hardware platform.